Sci-Net: Scale Invariant Model for Buildings Segmentation from Aerial Imagery: Sci-Net

 \subsection{Dilated Convolutions}

-Dilated convolutions work just like regular convolutions; however, they manage to increase the size of the receptive field by the insertion of holes between the weights of the kernel according to a selected rate denoted by $r$.
-For a $2$-dimensional input feature map $x$, the output feature map $y$ obtained as a result of a dilated convolution at every spatial location $i$ with a rate $r$ is defined according to the following function:
+Dilated convolutions work just like regular convolutions; however, they manage to increase the size of the receptive field by the insertion of holes between the weights of the kernel, according to a selected rate denoted by $r$.
+For a $2$-dimensional input feature map $x$, the output feature map $y$ obtained as a result of a dilated convolution at every spatial location $i$ with a rate $r$ is defined according to Equation \ref{dilated_conv_eq}:

 The rate $r$ corresponds to the distance between the kernel weights.
-In this manner, a $3\times3$ convolution with rates $= 1, 2 and 3$ acquire same receptive field size as $3\times3$, $5\times5$, and $7\times7$ regular convolutions respectively with same constant number of parameters as a $3\times3$ regular convolution as shown in Figure~{\ref{atrousfig}}.
-Using dilated convolution increases receptive field size without incurring additional time or computational complexity.
+In this manner, a $3\times3$ convolution with rates = 1, 2 and 3 acquires the same receptive field size as $3\times3$, $5\times5$, and $7\times7$ regular convolutions respectively with the same number of parameters as a $3\times3$ regular convolution as shown in Figure~{\ref{atrousfig}}.
+Dilated convolution increases the receptive field size without incurring additional time or computational complexity.